langgenius/dify/README.md

 After running, you can access the Dify dashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization process.
 You will be asked to setup an admin account.

+If you forget your admin account, you can refer to this [guide](https://docs.dify.ai/getting-started/install-self-hosted/faqs#id-4.-how-to-reset-the-password-of-the-admin-account) to reset the password.

 Use docker compose up without "-d" to enable logs printing out in your terminal.
-This might be useful if you have encountered unknow problems when using Dify.\
+This might be useful if you have encountered unknow problems when using Dify.

 If you encountered system error and would like to acquire help in Github issues, make sure you always paste logs of the error in the request to accerate the conversation.
 Go to [Community & contact](https://github.com/langgenius/dify?tab=readme-ov-file#community--contact) for more information.

-If you forget your admin account, you can refer to this [guide](https://docs.dify.ai/getting-started/install-self-hosted/faqs#id-4.-how-to-reset-the-password-of-the-admin-account) to reset the password.

 > Please read the [Dify Documentation](https://docs.dify.ai/) for detailed how-to-use guidance.
 Most of the potential problems are explained in the doc.